The geometric deformation of curved $L_\infty$ algebras and Lie algebroids: Curved structures from vector bundles and geometric deformation

+where the component $F^0_{0}$ must vanish because it would be incompatible with the required family structure on $\Delta^n$.
+As a result, $F^0_{1,0}=0$.
+By Equation \ref{checkhtpy1}, the component $F^0_{0,1}$ defines a flat connection on the trivial $C^*(\mathfrak h\oplus\mathfrak v)$-bundle over $\Delta^n$.
+Since $\Delta^n$ is contractible, every flat connection is gauge-equivalent to the trivial one.
+Hence, after applying a global bundle automorphism (a gauge transformation), we may assume that this component vanishes.
+So effectively, the homotopy $F^0(t)$ can be realised as an element in

+By the recursive nature of Equation (\ref{solhtpy1}), the other terms are entirely determined by the family connections $(\nabla_t, \nabla'_t)$ and gauge conditions $\phi_t$ and $\psi_t$, following a similar analysis to Lemma~\ref{familylem} in Appendix~\ref{appA}.
+Since the equation involves no Lie algebroid related structures, the homotopy $F^0(t)$ is fundamentally incapable of encoding deformations of the latter.

-Equation (\ref{solhtpy1}) contain the term $[ F^0(t), \delta]$, which gives a recursive way to solve for $F^0(t)$, given that some mild conditions are satisfied.
-Equations (\ref{checkhtpy1}) and (\ref{checkhtpy2}) impose some consistency conditions needed to be satisfied by $F^0(t)$.
-In homogeneous components, they contain infinite number of components to look into.
+Equations (\ref{checkhtpy1}) and (\ref{checkhtpy2}) impose the consistency conditions needed to be satisfied by $F^0(t)$, which contain infinite number of homogeneous components.
 However, most are satisfied automatically except for the first few, as we shall see in the following Lemma \ref{F1van}.

 To facilitate future discussions, we assign ${^\mathfrak h}$weight $k$ to the components of $F^0$ in